CognisynAI/Mission/README.md

 **Nature as a Stakeholder:**
 * Nature not just as a backdrop, but as an active stakeholder in the game.
-* 'Voices' or representatives are assigned to various aspects of nature, such as a council of virtual wildlife experts or an AI that speaks for the forests or oceans, providing feedback and making requests of the players.
+* AI agents provide 'Voices' or act as representatives, that are assigned to various aspects of nature, such as a council of virtual wildlife experts that speak for the forests or oceans, providing feedback and making requests of the players.

 **Environmental Challenges and Disasters:**
 Challenges like natural disasters, introduced into the game/simulation, can be both a result of player actions (such as climate change leading to more severe weather events) and random occurrences.
 This adds an element of unpredictability and urgency to address environmental issues.